 Challenges of Cost

 Sometimes, companies fail to provide adequate benefits to their employees because it can be too costly for them, particularly for small businesses.
 Back in 2013, it had become an issue in Canada when the demographics of the workforce showed that most employees were in the aging population.
-This change resulted in more expensive age-related benefits such as health and disability because it is expectedly used more and for more extended periods as most people live longer now.
+This change resulted in more expensive age-related employment benefits such as health and disability because it is expectedly used more and for more extended periods as most people live longer now.

-Specifically, more ageing Canadians would want to have benefits that glean toward their retirement and post-retirement.
+Specifically, more aging Canadians would want to have benefits that glean toward their retirement and post-retirement.
 However, these challenges are easy to overcome.
 Once companies can have better management, they would be able to craft more benefits programs that are relevant to the needs of their employees while staying cost-effective.

 Best Practices for Benefits in Canada

 First, you have to make sure that your company is compliant with regard to the tax laws and employment legislation.
 When it comes to benefits, these best practices can help you get the most out of your employee benefits: